NiuTrans/GRAM/README.md

 Check out our GRAM series below.
 The models were first pre-trained on the dataset available [here](https://huggingface.co/datasets/wangclnlp/GRAM-pre-training-566k), and then fine-tuned on the dataset available [here](https://huggingface.co/datasets/wangclnlp/GRAM-fine-tuning-65k).

-- We evaluate our reward model on the [JudgeBench](https://huggingface.co/datasets/ScalerLab/JudgeBench), a benchmark for evaluating LLM-as-a-Judge applications, and present the results as follows:
+- We evaluate our reward model on the [JudgeBench](https://huggingface.co/datasets/ScalerLab/JudgeBench), a benchmark for evaluating LLM-as-a-Judge (i.e., generative reward models) applications, and present the results as follows:

 | Model | Param. | Chat |	Code |	Math |	Safety |	Avg. |
 |:-|-:|:-:|:-:|:-:|:-:|:-:|